Northern, Central and Southern Vietnam: Historical context

 The Northern Vietnam is the traditional homeland of the ethnic Vietnamese (Kinh people) where the Đông Sơn culture existed with the first states appearing here, the region later was ruled by Nanyue and later the various Chinese dynasties until the independence in 939 and influenced by Han Chinese culture, language, and migration.
 After the division of Vietnam from 944, the country was unified and the Đinh Dynasty was established as the first Vietnamese one with the title of emperor in 968.
 Through migration and conquests, Vietnamese people gradually spread south in a process called Nam Tiến (Advancing South).

 Central Vietnam was home to Cham people, a Malayo-Polynesian ethnic group who founded their distinct Indianised Kingdom over the Central Coast before being subdued by the Vietnamese during the 14th century.
 Their predecessors, people who are now known as the Sa Huỳnh culture, dated back from 1000 BCE.

 The Southern Vietnam was part of Funan, Chenla then Angkor Empire.
 Chinese (Han) and Vietnamese started migrating en masse to this region during the 16th to 17th century, the region was gradually annexed by Vietnamese, including the Mekong Delta of Cambodia.

 Northern and Southern Vietnam was a fluid concept that changed constantly during the course of history.
+During the Lý and Trần dynasties, the Đại Việt kingdom was marked into two regions termed Kinh and Trại.
+From Thanh Hóa southward was Trại, and from Ninh Bình northward was Kinh.

 During the Northern and Southern dynasties (1533–1592), Vietnam was partitioned with the Mạc dynasty holding the Red River Delta and Lê dynasty controlling the Central Region from Thanh Hóa to Bình Định while Champa and the Khmers still held their polities further south.

 During the Trịnh–Nguyễn War and from 1627 to 1777, two ruling Lords existed in the country with the border (mostly) being the Gianh River in Quảng Bình Province.
 The North, called Đàng Ngoài (Outer Realm) was ruled by the Trịnh lords and Nguyễn lords in the South, called Đàng Trong (Inner Realm) or Quảng Nam Quốc, with Lê emperors still nominally acting as head of state.
 The two sides ruled their own domain independent of the other, and frequently fought each other.
 The imposed separation encouraged the two regions to develop their own cultures.
 During the 16th to 17th centuries, the southward expansion or Nam Tiến have completed with the Lower Cochinchina peninsula being populated by Vietnamese settlers.
 The new region now became known as Gia Định.